Whidbey Childrens Theater

 How does Whidbey Childrens Theater spend its money?

 Whidbey Childrens Theater directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Whidbey Childrens Theater tax-deductible?